 - All applicants must be 18 years old or over.

-- Relationship as an unmarried partner of a person present and settled in the UK must be genuine and subsisting
+- The relationship as an unmarried partner of a person presented and settled in the UK must be genuine and subsisting.

 - An applicant also must meet the financial requirement.
 The applicant’s partner must be earning at least £18,600 gross per year, for example, or have savings of £62,500.

 - Besides, an applicant must meet the English language requirement.
-He/she has to show knowledge of the English language at CEFR level A1 according to the UK Immigration Rules.
+According to the UK Immigration Rules, he/she has to show knowledge of the English language at CEFR level A1.
 The applicant might be a national from a majority English speaking country.
-Then, he/she may have an exemption from the English Language requirement
+Then, he/she may have an exemption from the English Language requirement.

 - An individual must pay the Immigration Health Surcharge